 When deciding whether to invest in a company, there are a variety of different metrics you can use.
-Those include net income, earnings before interest, taxes, depreciation and amortization (EBITDA) and adjusted earnings.
-All three are used to gauge a company’s financial health in different ways.
+Those can include net income, earnings before interest, taxes, depreciation and amortization (EBITDA) or adjusted earnings.
+All of these are used to gauge a company’s financial health, just in different ways.
 If you’re reviewing adjusted earnings for a company, it’s important to understand what this measures and how to use it as a guideline when making decisions in your portfolio.
-If you want hands-on help evaluating whether an investment is a smart decision for you, consider enlisting the help of an expert financial advisor.
+If you want hands-on help evaluating whether an investment is a smart decision for you, consider enlisting the help of a professional financial advisor.

 Adjusted Earnings, Definition

 To understand adjusted earnings, it’s first helpful to have a little background information on how companies manage their accounting practices.
 Generally accepted accounting principles, or GAAP, refer to a set of standards and guidelines that are used by publicly-traded companies to produce financial reports.
 In other words, GAAP is more or less a uniform accounting code that companies follow when reporting things like earnings and profit and loss.

 Non-GAAP reporting is an alternative way to track a company’s financial performance.
 Adjusted earnings is a non-GAAP reporting metric that allows companies to make adjustments to earnings by factoring in large one-time expenses or losses that would ordinarily not be considered part of the operating status quo.
 For example, if a corporation goes through a large-scale restructuring those costs could be used to adjust earnings for the year.

 As mentioned, there are different ways companies can measure and report financial performance.
 Net income, for example, is the measure of sales minus the cost of goods sold, as well as other expenses, such as operating costs, depreciation and taxes.
 This number can tell you how wide the gap is between a company’s revenue and its expenses and whether it’s spending more than it earns.